philipjoelsson/pandas/README.md

 ### Patch

 ```
 git diff main..refactor1
 ```

+In the file containing all test cases relevant to the issue, we removed several lines of code.
+This code was simply marking all test cases relevant to the issue as "xfail" which tells pytest (the testing package used in the project) that they are expected to fail.
+After resolving the issue, we removed the markings because the tests are now expected to pass.

 #### Optional (point 4): the patch is clean.
 Yes, the patch is clean.
 There is no debug output and all code that was no longer neccesary was removed rather than commented out.